UAE logistics actively mitigates disruption

-“We saw consumer demand for more inter-connected solutions, which is what prompted us to enable a more collaborative ecosystem,” says a representative from one such organisation at the club.
+“We saw consumer demand for more inter-connected solutions, which is what prompted us to enable a more collaborative ecosystem,” says Abhinand Madireddy, vice president – strategy and growth at Abu Dhabi Ports Logistics.

 Another trend disrupting business is the approach to sourcing products.

-“Where we were once dependent on a single source or factory for our goods, this has completely changed,” says the freezone representative.
+“Where we were once dependent on a single source or factory for our goods, this has completely changed,” says Alawadhi.
 “Nearshoring and multi-sourcing have become prevalent trends – take the example of iPhone production moving to India during the pandemic to reduce reliance on China.”